 Millennials are the most likely to put financing their children’s education first.
 The results say that 60 percent of Americans in the 18-to-34 age group see saving for their kids’ education as more important, compared with 43 percent of those ages 35 to 54, known as Generation X, and 28 percent of Baby Boomers, those ages 55 and older.

-“Ideally, college and retirement should be part of the same plan,” says Haskins.
+“Ideally, college and retirement should be part of the same plan,” says Ranzau.
 “Clients can expect some tradeoffs as they balance these goals.”

 That could include parents working longer to save for retirement, deferring the purchase of a vacation home or encouraging their children to finance their education through scholarships and grants.

-“With proper planning, it is possible to meet both major goals,” Haskins says.
+“With proper planning, it is possible to meet both major goals,” Ranzau says.

 Set reasonable goals